 All copyrights to this collection belong to the New England Conservatory.

 Permission to publish materials from this collection is granted by the Director of Libraries.
-This collection should be cited as Fred J. DiLucci Collection, New England Conservatory Archives, Boston, MA.
+This collection should be cited as Fred J. DiLucci Collection in the Archives at New England Conservatory, Boston.